-RGA Inc. and its subsidiaries ("the Group") avail of several shared services and outsourcing arrangements.
-Charges for these services are calculated on cost plus basis, with the markups being consistent with both local tax guidelines and the OECD's Base Erosion and Profit Shifting (BEPS) recommendations.
+RGA Inc. and its subsidiaries (the "RGA Group") avail of several shared services and outsourcing arrangements.
+Charges for these services are calculated on cost plus basis, with the mark-ups being consistent with both local tax guidelines and the OECD's Base Erosion and Profit Shifting (BEPS) recommendations.